Food and Nutrition

 - Developed a toolkit in collaboration with the National Collaborative on Childhood Obesity Research (NCCOR) to provide SNAP State agencies with evidence based obesity prevention strategies for use in SNAP Nutrition Education programs.

-- Awarded $4 million in grants to establish four regional centers of excellence for research on nutrition education and obesity prevention, and a national coordination center, with Colorado State University, Purdue University, Cornell University, University of North Carolina at Chapel Hill, and the University of Kentucky.
+- In 2014, awarded $4 million in grants to establish four regional centers of excellence for research on nutrition education and obesity prevention, and a national coordination center, with Colorado State University, Purdue University, Cornell University, University of North Carolina at Chapel Hill, and the University of Kentucky.
+In 2015, USDA awarded $2 million in grants to support research on nutrition education and obesity prevention for disadvantaged children and families at the University of Tennessee, Knoxville and Utah State University.

 - Piloted the use of incentives at point of sale in various venues, including farmers markets and small groceries where the incentive provided for additional purchase of local produce.
 The 2014 farm bill provided $100 million for Food Insecurity Nutrition Incentive (FINI) grants to expand this effort.
-Grants solicitations for the first round closed in mid-December 2014 and awards are expected in the spring of 2015.
+USDA awarded its first round of grantees in the spring of 2015 and announced a second round of funding in October 2015.

 - USDA's Food Environment Atlas offers an interactive tool for mapping a wide range of county-level indicators of the food environment, food assistance, and affordability indicators such as distance to full-service grocery stores, incomes and poverty rates, health outcomes, and State-level participation rates for food assistance programs.
 This tool provides a spatial overview of a community's ability to access healthy food and its success in doing so.

-A stronger economy appears to be helping slow and reverse the trend of rising participation in the Supplemental Nutrition Assistance Program.
-Between January 2013 and January 2014, participation decreased 2.6 percent or by approximately 1.2 million people.
-In FY 2015, USDA will invest more than $447 million in state employment and training programs designed to help people move off of SNAP in the right way-by helping recipients build comprehensive skill sets and matching them with good paying jobs they need to be able to move off the program.
+A stronger economy is helping slow and reverse the trend of rising participation in the Supplemental Nutrition Assistance Program.
+From its peak rates during the Great Recession, SNAP participation is now down by over 2 million participants.
+In FY 2015, USDA invested in state employment and training programs designed to help people move off of SNAP in the right wayby helping recipients build comprehensive skill sets and matching them with good paying jobs they need to be able to move off the program.
 Upcoming employment and training pilot projects established in the 2014 Farm Bill will identify promising practices to enhance efforts already underway.

 Maintaining Excellence and Safeguarding the Taxpayer Investment in Nutrition Programs